yiisoft/translator-extractor/README.md

 ```ssh
 php yii translator/extract
 ```
-This command founded all messages in current directory and save for default language `en`
+This command will recursively find all messages in the code starting with current directory and will save it into message source for default language `en`.
+You can specify path exclicitly:

 ```ssh
 php yii translator/extract /path/to/your/project
 ```
-With specifying path to project

 ### Specify languages for extract

-Specify two languages
+You can specify multiple languages
 ```ssh
 php yii translator/extract --languages=en,ru
 ```